Made for Adult Ice Skaters

 One of the best-kept secrets in figure skating is how vibrant the adult community is.
 You are not alone in this — not even close.

-U.S. Figure Skating Adult Championships is the flagship event, held annually, drawing hundreds of adult skaters from across the country who compete in age-based divisions.
+U.S. Figure Skating Adult Championships is the flagship event, held annually, drawing hundreds of adult skaters who compete in age-based divisions.
 The atmosphere is more celebration than cutthroat competition — there are costume themes, standing ovations for everyone, and a level of mutual support that's rare in any sport.
 You don't have to be "good" to compete.
-There are categories for every level, from the lowest test level to skaters doing triples.
+There are categories for every level.

 Adult Sectionals serve as regional competitions and qualifiers.
-They're smaller, more intimate, and a great first competition experience if that's something that interests you.
+They're smaller, more intimate, and a great first competition experience.

 Social skating events — ice shows, exhibition nights, holiday showcases — give you a chance to perform without competitive scoring.
 Many rinks host these seasonally, and they're open to all levels.